-A. The holder of a FPP must provide shift availability for greater than the flexible portion of their FPP.
-For example, if the Employee needs to work five unscheduled shifts in the next four weeks, the Employee must provide at least six shifts where the Employee is available.
-Providing more than the minimum number of available shifts may enhance advanced scheduling of the flexible portion of the FPP and will impact the success of the FPP Pilot Project.

-5. Q. How specific can or must the Employee be regarding availability?

-A. It was intended that the Employee would provide availability for shifts (i.e. I am available for day shift or evening shift on that day) rather than start and end times (i.e. I am available from noon until 1815h on that day).

-6. Q. Can a FPP line on the schedule be selected by others through the provisions of Article 12.02 when a new schedule is posted?

-A. It is recommended that for the length of the Pilot Project, in order to properly assess the usefulness of these projects, that these lines be exempt from the application of Article 12.02.

-7. Q. What if there are layoffs or position eliminations during an FPP pilot project?

-A. In the event of position elimination or layoff, the Employer and the Union should meet in accordance with Article 15.01 to discuss the impact of the reduction on the FPP.

-- 8. Q. What if the FPP pilot project just is not working out as expected? - A. Either the Employee or the Employer can terminate a FPP.
-An Employee must provide 28 days notice of termination, after which the Employee resumes his or her previous FTE.
-The Employer may also terminate by providing notice of position elimination, in which case Article 15 would apply. - 9.
-Q. Can a FPP involve more than one unit or more than one site? - A. There is no requirement that only one unit or site be involved.
-However, because this is a Pilot Project, the more schedules and other variables involved, the greater the likelihood that issues will arise that may influence the success of the project.
+- A. The holder of an FPP must provide shift availability for greater than the flexible portion of their FPP.
+For example, if the employee needs to work five unscheduled shifts in the next four weeks, they must provide at least six shifts where they are available.
+Providing more than the minimum number of available shifts may enhance advanced scheduling of the flexible portion of the FPP and will impact the success of the FPP. - 5.
+Q. How specific can or must the employee be regarding availability? - A. It was intended that the employee would provide availability for shifts (i.e. I am available for day shift or evening shift on that day) rather than start and end times (i.e. I am available from noon until 1815h on that day). - 6.
+Q. Can an FPP line on the schedule be selected by others through the provisions of Article 12.02 when a new schedule is posted? - A. It is recommended that these lines be exempt from the application of Article 12.02. - 7.
+Q. What if there are layoffs or position eliminations in an area where there is an FPP? - A. In the event of position elimination or layoff, the employer and the Union should meet in accordance with Article 15.01 to discuss the impact of the reduction on the FPP. - 8.
+Q. What if the FPP option just is not working out as expected? - A. Either the employee or the employer can terminate an FPP.
+An employee must provide 28 days' notice of termination, after which they resume their previous FTE.
+The employer may also terminate by providing notice of position elimination, in which case Article 15 would apply. - 9.
+Q. Can an FPP involve more than one unit or more than one site? - A. There is no requirement that only one unit or site be involved.
+However, the more schedules and other variables involved, the greater the likelihood that issues will arise that may influence the success of the option.
 If an FPP is going to involve more than one site, the provisions of Article 44 would apply. - 10.
 Q. Can the FPP work additional shifts over and above the FPP? - A. Yes.
-Where an Employee works a shift over and above their FPP, the provisions of Article 30.01(a) apply. - 11.
-Q. What happens if a FPP Employee gets sick? - A. If the FPP Employee is unable to work a shift that is regularly scheduled in accordance with Article 7, 30 or 37, then, subject to the conditions of Article 19: Sick Leave, the Employee would be eligible to be paid sick leave for that day.
+Where an employee works a shift over and above their FPP, the provisions of Article 30.01(a) apply. - 11.
+Q. What happens if an FPP employee gets sick? - A. If the FPP employee is unable to work a shift that is regularly scheduled in accordance with Article 7, 30 or 37, then, subject to the conditions of Article 19: Sick Leave, the E\employee would be eligible to be paid sick leave for that day.

-If the Employee is unable to work one of their flexible shifts, then they would be eligible to be paid sick leave for that shift only if the shift had already been booked.
-If it was simply one of the Employee's available shifts, but they had not yet been booked to work the shift, then they would not be paid sick leave.
+If the employee is unable to work one of their flexible shifts, then they would be eligible to be paid sick leave for that shift only if the shift had already been booked.
+If it was simply one of the employee's available shifts, but they had not yet been booked to work the shift, then they would not be paid sick leave.

-If an Employee cannot achieve their specified FTE over a four week period due to illness or injury, then they will be paid sick leave up to their FTE (Note: This is the same four week period over which the Employee advises their availability for the flexible portion of their FTE).
+If an employer cannot achieve their specified FTE over a four week period due to illness or injury, then they will be paid sick leave up to their FTE (Note: This is the same four week period over which the Employee advises their availability for the flexible portion of their FTE).